MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-labels.md

 - [Using a retention label as a condition in a DLP policy](#using-a-retention-label-as-a-condition-in-a-dlp-policy)

 Event-based retention is another supported scenario for retention labels.
-For more information, see [Overview of event-driven retention](event-driven-retention.md).
+For more information, see [Start retention when an event occurs](event-driven-retention.md).

 ### Manually apply retention labels